grafana/grafana-app-sdk/graphql/README.md

 # GraphQL Federation for App Platform

-This package provides federated GraphQL support for Grafana App Platform apps, allowing multiple apps to automatically contribute their schemas to a unified GraphQL API.
+This package provides advanced federated GraphQL support for Grafana App Platform apps, enabling multiple apps to automatically contribute their schemas to a unified GraphQL API with cross-app relationships, enhanced type mapping, and performance optimizations.

 ## Quick Start